CornellLabofOrnithology/ebirdst/cran-comments.md

 - fix bug with extent in `load_fac_map_parameters()`, GitHub issue #40
 - use dynamic PAT cutoff in PPM calculations
+- update species list to account for second release of eBird data this year

 ## Test environments